On the Road Eats: Game Day Across the Country

 Royal Tavern — Philadelphia

 Food Network Magazine listed this bar's Angus burger in the top 50 best burgers around the country, and it's so beloved by the regulars that they've nicknamed it "the royal."
 Weighing in at 8 ounces, this big appetite-pleasing burger is topped with bacon, caramelized onions, smoked Gouda and pickled hot peppers, and it's served on a brioche bun with spicy chile mayo.
 Philly's famous cheese steak joints are only a few blocks away, but this burger keeps beef lovers flocking to the bar instead.
-Don't forget the tavern's other game-day offerings, like the duck confit potato skins with truffle butter and the fully stacked nachos — there's even vegan sloppy joes and a tempeh club sandwich for the meat-averse football fans in your group.
+Don't forget the tavern's other game-day offerings, like the duck confit potato skins with truffle butter and the fully stacked nachos — there are even vegan sloppy joes and a tempeh club sandwich for the meat-averse football fans in your group.

 South Philadelphia Tap Room — Philadelphia